Andrew D. Hurwitz: Federal judicial service

-On November 2, 2011, President Barack Obama nominated Hurwitz to be a United States circuit judge of the Ninth Circuit.
+On November 2, 2011, President Barack Obama nominated Hurwitz to be a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
 On January 26, 2012, he received a hearing before the Senate Judiciary Committee and on March 1, 2012, his nomination was reported to the floor of the Senate by a 13–5 vote.
 All ten Democratic Senators voted aye along with Republican Senators Tom Coburn, Lindsey Graham and Jon Kyl, while Republican Senators John Cornyn, Chuck Grassley, Orrin Hatch, Mike Lee and Jeff Sessions voted no. On June 7, 2012, Senate Majority Leader Harry Reid filed for cloture on Hurwitz's nomination.
 On June 11, 2012, the United States Senate invoked cloture on his nomination by a 60–31 vote.
 On June 12, 2012, his nomination was confirmed by a voice vote.
 He received his commission on June 27, 2012.

 On January 28, 2022, he announced his intent to assume senior status upon confirmation of a successor.
 His successor was confirmed on August 4, 2022, and he assumed senior status on October 3, 2022.